deepthakar/Terraform_GitHub_Actions/README.md

-# Terraform_GitHub_Actions
+# Automate Terraform with GitHub Actions

-PoC Terraform and GitHub Actions
+This repo is a companion repo to the [Automate Terraform with GitHub Actions](https://learn.hashicorp.com/tutorials/terraform/github-actions?in=terraform/automation).